TheRemjx01/ng-nguyen-blog/posts/react-event-delegation.md

 See the [full example here](https://github.com/TheRemjx01/ng-nguyen-blog/blob/master/public/event-bubbling-stop-propagation.html)

-We have just remind about `Event Bubbling`, the nature of the browser DOM.
-Now we would back to React to see the differents.
+We have just reminded the`Event Bubbling`, the nature of the browser DOM.
+Now we would back to React to see the difference.

 ## React Event Delegation